thomasAmorrow/oer-dataflow/README.md

 - Score **1**: Observation type is present
 - Score **0**: Observation type is absent

 Averaging these per observation type yields a composite score.
-Scores at coarser H3 resolutions (4 and 3) are computed by aggregating child hex scores.
+Scores at coarser H3 resolutions (4 and 3) are computed by summing the scores of all child hexagons and dividing by the number of child hexagons (averaging).

 ---